openlawteam/lao-docs/docs/SmartContracts.md

 - distributing proceeds; and
 - rage quitting.

-The LAO uses v2 of the MolochDAO's smart contracts, which can be found [here](https://github.com/MolochVentures/moloch).
+The LAO currently uses v2 of the MolochDAO's smart contracts, which can be found [here](https://github.com/MolochVentures/moloch).

 ## How are the smart contracts related to MolochDAO?